n0thhhing/ts-capstone/README.md

   // because primitive values like booleans,
   // Numbers, strings, ect, are read only
   // (The function copies the value).
-  buffer: armBuffer,
+  buffer: code,
   addr: 0x1000,
-  insn: { ... }, // or null, this will be filled once you call disasm_iter.
+  insn: {}, // or null, this will be filled once you call disasm_iter.
 };

 // this returns a boolean, which will become